ASHISH-KUMAR-888/data-code/README.md

 6) I also authenticate the url routing.

-7) Dependencies : npm i bootstrap axios react-router-dom
+7) Dependencies : I used bootstrap axios react-router-dom in the project.

+8) Install all dependencies : npm i

 Link :